vighneshiyer/vighneshiyer.com/content/research/blog/my_ugrad_projects_in_2023/index.md

 date = 2022-08-30
 alises = ["misc/ugrad-projects"]
 draft = false
-description = "An old collection of research ideas in hardware verification from 2022"
+description = "A collection of research ideas in hardware verification"
 +++

-ADD A CALLOUT HERE - OLD ARTICLE - JUST HERE FOR FUN and history keeping
+{% callout(title="✧ A disclaimer (2025 update)") %}
+This is an old article.
+It's just here for fun and history keeping.
+Don't take the proposed projects below too seriously, even though I'm still quite positive about some of them.
+{% end %}

 - Vighnesh Iyer (vighnesh.iyer@berkeley.edu)
 - If you're interested in any of the projects below, please contact me by email and we'll set up time to talk and discuss ways to get started.